BugSplat-Git/crashpad/README.md

 # Crashpad

 [Crashpad](https://crashpad.chromium.org/) is a crash-reporting system.
+The BugSplat fork adds support for attachments on Mac.

 ## Documentation